mediafly/extensions-documentation/extensions.md

 <b>PLEASE NOTE</b>: mflyInit is deprecated.
 We have discovered that, as content libraries become incredibly large, mflyInit consumes an excessive amount of memory.
 As a result, we strongly suggest using mflyCommands.getFolder() and mflyCommands.getItem() to selectively construct the hierarchy that is needed at that time.

-The app calls this function when the app launches an Interactive.
+The app calls this function when the app launches an Extension.
 The parameter is a dictionary of JSON objects that represent a flattened version of the full hierarchy of folders and items available to the user.
 The key of each entry is the item/folder slug.
 Each entry for folders contains a JSON Array called “items”, which contains an array of slugs that are children of this folder.

 For example, if a user has the following hierarchy: